 “At the heart of it, [Ocean Marine cover is] a world in which the carrier can customize coverage to the customer’s needs,” says Bill Queen, president of Ocean Marine for Travelers.
 The carrier’s cargo agency, hull agency and general agents spend a lot of time explaining coverage to clients, he says.
 “In the cargo world, you need to know where the cargo is going and who’s responsible for it at different points.
 Am I covering it when it gets to dock?
 On the ship?
 If the ship goes down, what’s going to happen to that product?
 Do you want your customer’s product to be scrapped if it gets damaged, or will it be sold off at a discount?
 The [customer] doesn’t want to be surprised when there’s a loss.”

 Losses in the Ocean Marine segment of late have been driven by the emergence of much larger cargo vessels than ever before.
 Triple-E cargo ships (the largest in the world) can carry as many as 18,000 containers, at insured cargo values of up to $2 billion—and when one of those vessels sinks, the potential for loss is significant.
-The MOL Comfort container ship, for example, racked up an estimated $300 to $400 million in claims last year when it cracked in two and sank off the coast of Yemen.
+The MOL Comfort container ship, for example, racked up an estimated $300-$400 million in claims last year when it cracked in two and sank off the coast of Yemen.

 “The complexities in costs there have a huge impact on the financials and balance sheets, but also from a claims-handling perspective when you’re dealing with a loss in international waters,” says Patrick Hickey, senior vice president, Ocean Marine portfolio leader for Zurich Global Corporate in North America.

-“Exposures continue to grow with vessel size,” agrees Rich DeSimone, president of North America Ocean and Inland Marine for XL, citing examples such as the Mary Maersk, a huge cargo ship that departed Algeciras, Spain, on July 21 with a world-record cargo of 17,603 twenty-foot equivalent units—the most ever carried by a single vessel.
+“Exposures continue to grow with vessel size,” agrees Rich DeSimone, president of North America Ocean and Inland Marine for XL, citing examples such as the Mary Maersk, a huge cargo ship that departed Algeciras, Spain, on July 21 with a world-record cargo of 17,603 20-foot equivalent units—the most ever carried by a single vessel.

 While frequency may be down in the number of incidents, he adds, the severity of maritime accidents like the wreck of the Costa Concordia and a federal judge’s recent ruling that oil giant BP Plc was “grossly negligent” for its role in the 2010 Deepwater Horizon spill in the Gulf of Mexico illustrate the severity of the accidents that do happen.

-According to Allianz Global Corporate & Specialty SE's (AGCS) second annual Safety and Shipping Review 2014, which analyzes reported shipping losses of over 100 gross tons, more than a third of 2013's total losses were concentrated in two maritime regions.
+According to Allianz Global Corporate & Specialty SE’s (AGCS) second annual Safety and Shipping Review 2014, which analyzes reported shipping losses higher than 100 gross tons, more than a third of 2013′s total losses were concentrated in two maritime regions.
 The South China, Indo China, Indonesia and Philippines regions saw the highest number of losses (18 ships), followed by the seas around Japan, Korea and North China (17 ships).